caktus/guidebook/docs/deploy-strategies.md

 frameworks.
 So we would spend fewer of our hours keeping up the deploy machinery.

-Dokku appears best suited to smaller projects, ones where we\'d be comfortable running on a single server.
+Dokku appears best suited to smaller projects, ones where we'd be comfortable running on a single server.

-That\'s just because it manages things on a per-server level, though;
+That's just because it manages things on a per-server level, though;
-there\'s no inherent reason you couldn\'t run multiple servers behind a load balancer, with each server managed using Dokku.
-Dokku itself just doesn\'t help you there.
+there's no inherent reason you couldn't run multiple servers behind a load balancer, with each server managed using Dokku.
+Dokku itself just doesn't help you there.
 (It might not even be that hard to use Ansible to manage a set of identical dokku servers plus a load balancer; maybe a Shipit Day project?)

 Choosing a deploy strategy
 --------------------------

-As of this writing (June 2017), here\'s how I\'d recommend choosing a
+As of this writing (June 2017), here's how I'd recommend choosing a
 strategy:

 ``` {.sourceCode .text}